jhades/ng2-minimal/README.md

 An absolutely minimal Angular 2 seed project with the following features:

 - source maps support out of the box
-- includes the official Angular 2 Typescript typings
+- uses the official Angular 2 Typescript typings
 - works well on Windows boxes
 - based on npm scripts only